 Montreal: 7 Top Things To Do With Kids

 Montreal is not a pretty city in the winter — what city is?
 But look beyond its grey building exteriors and slushy streets and it’s a really fun city.
 It’s full of good things to eat, has lots of culture, and even in winter offers opportunities to get outside and move.
-Here are all the things we squeezed in during a 2-night stay, many of which are available to do all year round.

 We had a patch of warm rainy weather during our visit, which kept us from trying any of the several outdoor rinks around the city.
 So we walked through the Montreal Underground to the Le 1000 office building, which has a skating rink in its Atrium Le 1000 just above street level.